 , a study conducted in Switzerland and published in the medical journal Cutis that showed supplementation with biotin for six months resulted in an average 25 percent increase in nail thickness.
 One could certainly argue this shows that taking a biotin supplement can produce effects within the body beyond what would normally be taken through the diet, but more research is certainly called for, as suggested by the NIH as well.
 There currently aren't any published studies to show biotin can help regrow lost hair.

 So, the verdict: Will it make your hair grow back?
-Probably not (at least as far we know right now).
+Probably not (at least as far we know ).
 Could it make your hair stronger and less brittle?
 It certainly could.
-And that will allow it to grow longer.
+And that may possibly allow it to grow longer.

 The safety of biotin for cosmetic uses (like strengthening the hair) was confirmed in a 2001 study